 When integrating the FMAC driver into a new system these are the recommended steps.

-Test bus communication Refer to the details in the Initialization and Configuration page for each initialization step and make sure configuration is completely successfully.
+Refer to the details in the wf200_initialization page for each initialization step and make sure configuration is completely successfully.